-The validity of the borrowed shares offered hereby will be passed upon for us by Greenberg Traurig, LLP.
-Certain legal matters relating to this offering will be passed upon for the Share Borrower by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.
+The validity of the shares of common stock offered hereby will be passed upon for us by Greenberg Traurig, LLP, Miami, Florida.
+Certain legal matters relating to this offering will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.